microstream-one/microstream/storage/rest/service-sparkjava/README.md

 ### 5.1.
 Server
 The Storage viewer uses the Spark micro framework from http://sparkjava.com/ as server.

-To provide a custom configured server just create an Spark.service and initilize the StorageRestService with this Spark.service
+To provide a custom configured server just create an Spark.service and initialize the StorageRestService with this Spark.service

 ```
 final Service service = Service.ignite().port(port);
-final StorageRestServiceDefault service = RestServiceResolver.getType(storage, StorageRestServiceDefault.class);
+final StorageRestServiceSparkJava service = RestServiceResolver.getType(storage, StorageRestServiceSparkJava.class);
 service.setSparkService(sparkService);
 service.start();
 ```